RecordingsAll these recordings are available for you to buy.

 Instruments: Guitar, slide guitar, mandolin, bouzouki, banjo, harmonica, harmonium, xylophone, glockenspeil.
 Sea on ‘The Seas are Deep’ recorded at Wittering.

 Has been described as 'easy listening'.

 A piece in six movements for four musicians, bonfire and pyrotecnics

 Overture - Playing with Fire - Red War - Holy Smoke - Crash - Slow Air

 Total 40 minutes

-Playing With Fire is a piece combining the sounds of a bonfire and pyrotechnics with musical instruments.
-It was performed at Calthorpe Adventure Playground, Kings Cross London.
+Playing With Fire was performed at Calthorpe Adventure Playground, Kings Cross London.

 Thanks are due to all the participants, who worked without payment, to my brother Chris for assisting with the fireworks, to his partner Jean for stew on the day and to the courageous manager of the playground.